 The kitchen areas should be kept clean by washing all dirty dishes and cleaning all appliances.

-Such appliances may include toasters, microwave oven, refrigerators, and burners.
+Such appliances may include toasters, microwave ovens, refrigerators, and burners.
 These should be wiped clean including sinks and countertops.
 The same applies to cabinets.

 Production or Manufacturing Area

-This area(s) of a factory need specialized cleaning.
+This area(s) of a factory needs specialized cleaning.
 Here, a wide range of tools or equipment may be needed.
 Some heavy-duty cleaning may be required as such, you’ll need to prepare beforehand.